Family and Community Health (FCH)

-Welcome to the Family and Consumer Sciences program area in Coryell county.
-My name is Liz Espie and I’m the County Extension Agent for Family and Consumer Sciences (FCS) in Coryell County.
+Welcome to the Family and Community Health program area in Coryell County.
+My name is Donna Schwausch and I’m the County Extension Agent for Family and Community Health (FCH) in Coryell County.

-The goal of the FCS program is to improve the quality of life for individuals and families.
+The goal of the FCH program is to improve the quality of life for individuals and families.
 The Texas A&M AgriLife Extension Service offers practical information for families: raising children, housing and environment, eating well, managing money, and staying healthy.
-Topics the Coryell County FCS Agent frequently deals with include:
+Topics the Coryell County FCH Agent frequently deals with include:

 - Health and Wellness

 - Diabetes 1st Step

 - Passenger Safety

 - Food Safety and Food Preservation

 - Step Up Scale Down

 - Texas Food Handlers Certification Course